-Guest visitation hours within the Residence Halls: Sunday to Thursday 8:00 a.m. - 10:00 p.m.
+Guest visitation hours within the Residence Halls:

-Friday to Saturday 8:00 a.m. - 12:00 a.m.
+Sunday to Thursday 8:00 a.m. - 10:00 p.m.Friday to Saturday 8:00 a.m. - 12:00 a.m.

-Maritime College does NOT allow overnight guests in the dormitories.
-Any guest found in the Residence Halls during the overnight period is considered loitering (i.e. S 240.35 New York Penal Code - Loiters or remains in or about school grounds, a college or University building or grounds.), and may be escorted off campus.
+Maritime College does NOT allow overnight guests in the Residence Halls.
+Any guest found in the residence halls during the overnight period is considered loitering (i.e., S 240.35 New York Penal Code - Loiters or remains in or about school grounds, a college or University building or grounds.), and may be escorted off campus.
 Guests are NOT permitted in student rooms and must remain in the lobby or lounge areas.
-Families of SUNY Maritime students may visit the dorm rooms of students, but only in order to help the student move items to or from the room.
+Families of SUNY Maritime students may visit the students' dorm rooms only to help them move items to or from the room.

-From time-to-time, events on campus such as athletics, may end late and extend past the visitation hours.
+From time-to-time, events on campus such as athletics may end late and extend past the visitation hours.
 In the event that this occurs, the guests must depart no later than 30 minutes following the completion of that sanctioned event.
 No student shall at any time allow any guest (including residents not assigned to that room) to sleep in their room for any reason.

-There are no exceptions to these rules except as expressly made by the College Administration to facilitate a special program use.
+There are no exceptions to these rules except as expressly made by the Dean of Students to facilitate a special program use.

-Violations to this policy can and will result in disciplinary action up to and including removal from the Residential Life Program and loss of ability to reside in housing.
+Violations to this policy can and will result in disciplinary action up to and including removal from the Residence Halls and loss of ability to reside in housing.
 Guests may also be banned from the Residence Halls in the future.
 This includes first offenses.

-Students who violate housing policy and are removed from the dorms will forfeit any and all funds and fees for the remainder of that semester associated with housing and the possible ultimate consequence is not being allowed to attend classes due to the inability to reside in the dorm as required by other Regimental regulations and policy.
-Parents and students are urged to strictly adhere to all aspects in order to avoid consequences, which would lead to loss of monies, or other associated issues due to the loss of room occupancy.
+Students who violate housing policy and are removed from the Residence Halls will forfeit all funds and fees for the remainder of that semester associated with housing and the possible ultimate consequence is not being allowed to attend classes due to the inability to reside in the residence halls as required by other Regimental regulations and policy.
+Parents and students are urged to adhere to all aspects to avoid consequences, which would lead to loss of monies or other associated issues due to the loss of room occupancy.